adobe-apiplatform/user-sync.py/en/user-manual/sync_from_console.md

   To encrypt the private key file, use the `encrypt` command:

   ```
-  $ ./user-sync encrypt
+  $ ./user-sync encrypt src-private.key
   ```

-  If invoked with no additional options, `encrypt` will prompt you for a passphrase and then encrypt `private.key`, replacing the plaintext file with the encrypted version.
+  If invoked in this manner, `encrypt` will prompt you for a passphrase and then encrypt `src-private.key`, replacing the plaintext file with the encrypted version.
+Replace `src-private.key` with the filename of your console connector key file.

   See [here](additional_tools.md#private-key-encryption) for full details.